-The key management is important for the public key infrastructure to maintain trust.
-It should be integral part of the PKI procedures.
+The key management is important for the PKI to maintain trust.
+It should be an integral part of the PKI procedures.
 Proper key management is one of the basic stones on which the PKI stands and relies on.

 |1||Key management roles and responsibilities are documented and formally assigned||2|

 |2||Inventory of cryptographic keys is documented and maintained||2|

 |3||Inventory of cryptographic devices is documented and maintained||1|

 |4||Each cryptographic key is defined and has documented lifecycle procedures||2|